f45tb00t/OpenWRT_HA_Presence/README.md

 MAC address matching is case-insensitive.

-The second value is the MQTT topic suffix used for that device.
+The second value is the MQTT topic or topic suffix assigned to that device.

 ---

 ## MQTT topic prefix

-A common MQTT topic prefix can be configured in:
+A common prefix can be configured in:

 ```text
 /etc/presence/presence.conf